Hexagram 3 · ䷂

 Hesitation and confusion at the beginning shows that though strength exists, the proper time has not yet arrived.

 Difficulties pile up.
-The horses appear to go astray.
-It is not a robber but a suitor.
-The maiden is chaste; she does not pledge herself.
-Ten years, then she pledges herself.
+Horse and wagon part.
+He is not a robber; He wants to woo when the time comes.
+The maiden is chaste, She does not pledge herself.
+Ten years—then she pledges herself.

 Small Image